gstro/wtf_ios_performance/presentation.md

 ^So your goal for any responsiveness scenario should be 100 milliseconds.

 ^Consider the oldest hardware you intend to support.

-^NEXT SLIDE: What is the root of all evil?

----

-# [fit] 👺
-# Premature Optimization

----

-# [fit] 👺
-# Premature Optimization
-- Don't guess, profile!
-- Be systematic!

-^ One change at a time -- process of elimination

 ---